dvreeze/ocp-java-17-learning/doc/chapter05-methods.md

     }

     public static void printArea(double width) {
-        // Within this subclass Square, create an instance of Square and use protected members of the superclass via this variable
-        Square square = new Square(width);
+        // Within this subclass Square, create a Square object and use protected members of the superclass via this variable Square square = new Square(width);
         System.out.println(square.area());
     }